ajzaff/substrate-mfm-engine/MANUAL.md

 ## Introduction

-This manual contains a specification for MFM VMs.
+This manual contains a specification for a MFM VM.

-This is intended to provide instructions in case anyone finds themselves providing a compliant implementation.

 Some background on the project is assumed.